Personal Trainer Wolverhampton Cost: Real Prices & What You Actually Get (2026)

 Q: Do I need a membership at JD Gyms to work with you?

-Q: Do you offer discounts or packages?
+Q: Do you offer discounts or package deals?

-A: Yes; I offer multi-session blocks and hybrid plans to make training more affordable while keeping it consistent.
+A: Yes, I offer multi-session blocks and hybrid plans to make training more affordable while keeping it consistent.
+The Gym Confidence Starter Package (£349) is also a one-off payment that includes everything you need to feel comfortable training independently.

 Ongoing personal training is for people who want continued hands-on coaching, accountability, and progressive programming.
 Many clients start with the Confidence Package and then move into monthly training once they feel comfortable.